LamaKing/secret_santa-mail/README.md

 # Secret Santa Generator

-Very basice command-line tool to generate giver-receiver pairs from a list of partecipants.
+Very basic command-line tool to generate giver-receiver pairs from a list of partecipants.
 The associations are done via numpy.random.shuffle function.
 If a partecipant is mapped to itself, try again.
 For small groups this approach is acceptable, for larger ones I have not tried directly, but it is not so efficient; let me try to elaborate.

 Given $N$ ordered integers, there are $N!$ permutations without repetitions.
 What is fraction of these permutation in which no element is left at its original position, i.e. there are not fixed points?
 Turns out it's the _subfactoria_ $!N$, and what we are trying to do is a derangement [https://en.wikipedia.org/wiki/Derangement].
 What is important for us is that the ratio between the permutation without fix point and all possible permutations quickly converges $\lim_{N\to \infty} !N/N! \to 1/e \approx 0.37$.